ENG 203 World Literature

-Alvarez, David.
-"Unstable Vessels: Small Boats As Emblems of Deaths Foretold and As Harbingers of Better Futures in Figurations Of Irregular Migration Across The Strait of Gibraltar."
-Migration by Boat: Discourses of Trauma, Exclusion, and Survival, edited by Lynda Mannik, Berghahn Books, 2016.
+- "Unstable Vessels: Small Boats in Figurations Of Irregular Migration Across The Strait of Gibraltar" Migration by Boat: Discourses of Trauma, Exclusion, and Survival, edited by Lynda Mannik, Berghahn Books, 2016. pp. 116-131.

-David Alvarez and Salah D. Hassan, Eds.
+- David Alvarez and Salah D. Hassan, Eds.
 Biography: An Interdisciplinary Quarterly.
-Special issue on “Baleful Postcoloniality” 36.1 (2013) Invited.
+Special issue on “Baleful Postcoloniality” 36.1 2013.